SalmaElmahdy/E-commerce/README.md

 1. Create a superuser to access the admin panel by type in terminal: `python manage.py createsuperuser`.
 2. Log in to the admin panel at `http://localhost:8000/admin` to manage products and user accounts.
+3. create and login to user panel at `http://localhost:8000/` to manage your profile and add items to your cart